 Stephen’s opening remarks: We have been invited here today to witness and celebrate with Groom and Bride as they become one in marriage.
 They are taking the first step of their new beginning as husband and wife; their new life together.
 The ability and desire for one human being to love another is perhaps the most precious and fulfilling gift that has been entrusted to us.
 It is an all-consuming task, a lifelong endeavor — the journey we’ve been preparing for all of our lives.
 Loving someone is a reason to stretch beyond our limits, to become more for the sake of the other.
 It is to look into the soul of your beloved and accept what you see.
 Loving is the ultimate commitment which challenges us to become all that we are meant to be.
 As they join in marriage today, Groom and Bride are announcing to the world that they are welcoming that challenge.

-Stephen’s opening remarks: Groom & Bride, take a moment to look around at your family and friends.
-They are here not because you invited them; they could have declined your invitation.
-They are here because of love.
+Stephen’s opening remarks: Groom & Bride, take a moment to look around at your family and friends, they are here to celebrate your love.
 Being in love is not when you think you are.
 It’s when the people around you can tell, and all of your family and friends can tell you are in love.
 They are here to witness the magic of love, the exchanging of rings, your vows of commitment to each other, and to continue to provide you both with support and guidance as you begin your new journey in life as husband and wife.

 Groom and Bride, you are two friends who decided to journey together towards a common destination called marriage.
-You have known each other as acquaintances from that first day to this point of lifetime commitment.
 From the moment you decided to marry, you have been making promises and agreements in an informal way.
-All those conversations that began with “When we’re married” and continued with “I will and you will and we will” — those late night talks and e-mails that included “someday” and “somehow” and “maybe” — and all those promises that are unspoken matters of the heart.
-Look at one another and remember that the symbolic vows you are about to make are a way of saying to each other, “you know all those things we’ve promised, hoped and dreamed — well, I meant it all, every word.”
+All those conversations that began with “When we’re married” and continued with “I will and you will and we will” — all those discussions that included “someday”, “somehow” and “maybe” — and all those promises that are unspoken matters of the heart.
+As you look at one another and remember that the symbolic vows you are about to make are a way of saying to each other, “you know all those things we’ve promised, hoped and dreamed — well, I meant it all, every word.”

 Stephen’s opening remarks: Groom & Bride, God knew this day would come in your life and He has a reason and purpose for both of you in His divine plan.
 At first glance, you may have thought becoming friends was just part of everyday life, but it was part of God’s divine plan to bring the two of you together.
 I’m thankful that God can take the broken, the hurt, the confused and make us whole again.
 He is a God of second chances.
 God extends His mercy, grace, love, kindness and compassion to fulfill His purpose in our life.
 We all have challenges and struggles that we go through, shattered hopes and dreams, but it is a blessing to know that we can trust in our loving Father to see us through, that He will bless us and lead us to that someone special.
 God loves us and mends our broken roads of yesterday and will lead us to the future He has planned.
 I pray that all we say and do here today before God and our friends will be the beginning of a love that will grow stronger and closer every day.

 Stephen’s opening remarks: On behalf of Groom, Bride, and their families I’d like to welcome everyone here today.
 Although this is their day, it is also a tribute to all of you.
-For knowing you, and interacting with you, has helped to make Bride and Groom who they needed to be to find one another, and they would like to thank all of you for that.
-All of you are the threads of which are woven the tapestry of their lives.
-Each one of you is an important piece in the story it tells.
-It is the fabric they wrap around themselves and take comfort in when the world seems cold.
-And on days like today, when everything is right in their world, that tapestry is proudly spread out and displayed for everyone to see, with all the glorious colors and textures that your diversity adds.
-Each of you hold a special place in their hearts reserved for family and friends, and they are deeply grateful to have you here today.
+For knowing you, and interacting with you, has helped to make Bride and Groom who they needed to be to find one another, and they would like to thank you for that.
+You are the threads of which are woven the tapestry of their lives, you are an important piece in the story it tells.
+And on days like today, when everything is right in their world, that tapestry is proudly spread out and displayed for everyone to see.
+Each of you holds a special place in their hearts reserved for family and friends, and they are deeply grateful to have you here today.

 Stephen’s opening remarks: Family and friends, it means the world to groom and bride having you here today.
 Thank you for being their support system, their encouragement, their partners in crime, and for loving them through the ups and downs of life.
 You all have helped make them who they are today, and for that, they are forever grateful.
 They are truly blessed to have each of you in their lives.